SLOPE-grid/tsSLOPE/tsslope-pump/README.md

 Directories:
-  - tsslope-pump-py: library that contains functions to load the ML model and some parameters
+  - tsslope_lib: library that contains functions to load the ML model and some parameters
   - tsslope-pump-jl: contains functions that implement the TS constraints in julia
   - driver: contains test code